robotevan/Lidar_Mapper_py3/README.md

 https://www.robotshop.com/ca/en/lidar-lite-3-laser-rangefinder.html

 # Servo
 A FS90 microservo was used to aim the lidar module (elevation).
 RPi.GPIO SHOULD NOT BE USED FOR SERVO CONTROL.
-RPi.GPIO does not provide accurate timing for PWM, either use hardwware or another library such as pigpiod.
+RPi.GPIO does not provide accurate timing for PWM, either use hardware or another library such as pigpiod.
 Calculating pulse width for the servo was done by fitting a pw vs. angle curve with a 3rd order polinomial. at around 500us, the servo was at 0 degrees, and at 180 degrees with a pulse of 2500us.
 I measured 0, 45, 90, 135, 180 and plotted the required pulse duration to get a good fit.
 This fit can then be used for servo control.

 # Libraries
 pigpio, used for servo control